altocodenl/tagaway/readme.md

 ## Status

 The application is currently under development and has not been launched yet.
 We estimate to have an alpha by September 2018 and a beta before the end of 2018.

-The client is not yet committed to the repository since it's not functional yet.
-The server is functional but some work still remains (see Features section below).

 ## Routes